microsoft/Odyss-e-de-Teams/README_en.md

 32. Once « VSC » is installed, launch it.
 ![63](https://user-images.githubusercontent.com/57418005/148473402-ed65fafe-7e55-4da8-b066-d88e2e1feba9.png)

-33. Go to "File" then "Open folder" and select the "Odyssee_teams_pub" folder from this repository.
+33. Select "Clone Git Repository" and [clone the current Github repository](https://docs.microsoft.com/en-us/azure/developer/javascript/how-to/with-visual-studio-code/clone-github-repository?tabs=create-repo-command-palette%2Cinitialize-repo-activity-bar%2Ccreate-branch-command-palette%2Ccommit-changes-command-palette%2Cpush-command-palette).

 34. Next, you will need "Node JS" in its version 12.22.9 (Note that for more recent versions, you will have to adapt the code).